Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 | Semi-Detached    | 2,001,380       | 1,901,929      | 95.03%   |
 | Terraced    | 2,075,690      | 1,955,057    | 94.19%     |

+(2) Overall match rate at local authority level Looking at annual match rates across local authorities in England and Wales (Figure 7), 70% of local authorities have an annual match rate over 90% for every year from 2011 to 2019, while 98% have a match rate over 80% for every year.
+Detials seen the article.

 ## 4. Data cleaning